-It is necessary for all student representatives and staff to acquire the necessary knowledge and skills to undertake this important role and those individual students have a full understanding of the purpose and benefits to be derived from fulfilling this role.
+It is necessary for all student representatives to acquire the necessary knowledge and skills to undertake this important role and those individual students have a full understanding of the purpose and benefits to be derived from fulfilling this role.

 Training workshops provide guidance to student reps on how to represent the views of their fellow students, the importance of student representation, the structure and purpose of the various committees and who to turn to for additional information and support.
 UWS provides in-house training (campus-based and online training) to maximise flexibility and opportunities for students to participate.
-Campus-based training will normally take place as a feature during Student Congress and Networking Session (referred to in section 3.3).
+Campus-based training will normally take place as detailed in section 3.3.
+Further information and guidance can also be found in the Students Rep Handbook.